prob140/textbook/README.md

 source venv/bin/activate # activate the virtual environment pip install -r requirements.txt # as above
 ```
-If you use a virutal environment, make sure to activate it before updating the textbook by first running `source venv/bin/activate` at the root of this repo.
+If you use a virutal environment, make sure to activate it before updating the textbook by first running `source venv/bin/activate` at the top level of this repository.
 You can deactivate the environment with `deactivate`.

 ### Updating the Textbook
 These steps detail the process you should go through every time you update the textbook.
 1. **Pull:** `cd` into `textbook/`, your local copy of the textbook repo and `git pull origin master` to collect any updates which may have been pushed to the remote copy by other collaborators.
 2. **Update:** Make any changes you wish to make.
 This should (likely) only consist of changes to `_myst.yml` and the files in `content/`.
-    - If you added new sections or chapters, update `myst.yml` as well to reflect your changes.
+    - If you added new sections or chapters, update the `toc` in `myst.yml` to ensure your changes are included.
 3. **Build and Check:** `cd` into the directory above `textbook/` (i.e. `cd ..`) and run `jupyter book start` to build the book and serve it on localhost.
-View what the textbook will look like with any changes you've made.
+View what the textbook looks like with any changes you've made.
 Make sure nothing is broken and the changes are as you want them.
-    - See the [Troubleshooting](#troubleshooting) section for any issues you may be having.
-    - Take a look at the [Issues](#issues) for problematic parts of the textbook.
 6. **Push:**  Stage any changes you made (i.e. using `git add [file]`, `git add -u`, `git add .`, etc.), commit your changes with `git commit -m "[description]"` (please include a useful description of any changes you made), and push to the master repository with `git push origin master`.
 Deployment will happen automatically via GitHub Actions.

 ### Deployment